LoukaSoret/TRPG-Pygame-Engine/README.md

 - life and bullets count.

 ## Requirement
-This project requires Python 2.7, Pygame 1.9, siw 1.1 and tmx 1.3.
+This project requires Python 2.7, Pygame 1.9, six 1.1 and tmx 1.3.

 ## Galery
 Empty (for now)